Traumatic Seizure Disorders

 A newer treatment involves electrical stimulation of the vagus nerve.
 It involves implanting a stimulator that constantly stimulates the vagus nerve, which blocks seizure in about 40-50 percent of patients who get the implant.
 It rarely blocks seizures completely, however, but can reduce the amount of seizure medication the patient needs to take.Complications of Seizure Disorder

-If you or a loved one suffers from traumatically induced seizures and would like to get your questions answered and discuss your legal options, contact me online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one suffers from traumatically induced seizures and would like to get your questions answered and discuss your legal options by one of our experienced brain injury attorneys, contact us online, or call us at 916.921.6400 or 800.404.5400 for free, friendly advice.